clojure-finance/clojask/doc/documentation.md

 ##### Basic Information

-- Most operations to the dataframe is performed lazily and all at once with `compute` except `sort`.
+- Most operations to the dataframe is performed lazily and all at once with `compute` except `sort ` and `join`.
 - The dataframe process the data in rows, ie one row in one vector.
 - The input dataframe can be larger than memory in size.
+- By default, all columns have the same type: string.
+You are allowed to set its type, with our predefined type keywords.

 ##### API